bgruening/wilson-app/wilson-basic/introduction/intro.md

 # WIlsON: Webbased Interactive Omics visualizatioN

 <p class="font" class="justify">
- The WIlsON app is based on a tab-delimited input file format derived from a "summarized experiment" of interest (format is called CLARION, see Introduction-->Data Format).
+ The WIlsON app is based on a tab-delimited input file format called <a href="https://github.molgen.mpg.de/loosolab/wilson-apps/edit/master/wilson-basic/introduction/format.md">CLARION</a> derived from the "summarized experiment" format.
 All types of data which can be broken down to a feature with assigned numerical values can be deployed on the WIlsON server (e.g. multi-omics).
 A user can then generate various plots following four basic steps:</br>

  <ol class="font">
  <li>Filter for features of interest based on categorical or numerical values (e.g. transcripts, genes, proteins, probes)</li>